How To Choose a PEO: Top 12 Questions To Ask & Features To Consider Before You Decide

 Unemployment Insurance

-When you choose to work with a PEO, you can leave your state unemployment tax concerns in the PEO's hands.
-Typically, the PEO will calculate and pay your State Unemployment Tax Act (SUTA) for you.
+Choosing a PEO means leaving federal and state unemployment tax concerns in the PEO's hands.
+The PEO will calculate and pay both Federal Unemployment Tax (FUTA) and State Unemployment Tax Act (SUTA) payments for you.

-When you work with a PEO, you can tap into the expertise of compliance professionals.
-They stay updated on changes to employment regulations.
-This includes tax reporting, unemployment insurance, workers' compensation, the Affordable Care Act (ACA), employee benefits compliance, leave, disability laws, and more.
+The PEO will help you understand how to maintain compliance with applicable federal, state, and local employment laws, OSHA, industry-specific regulations, payroll taxes, and more.
+Their compliance professionals stay on top of changes to employment regulations, including tax reporting, unemployment insurance, workers' compensation, the Affordable Care Act (ACA), employee benefits compliance, leave, disability laws, and more.

 HR Technology

-PEOs often provide HR technology to help streamline and automate everyday tasks and self-service tools for managers and employees.
-Robust technology can also help with meaningful workforce insights and analytics.
+PEOs often provide HR technology and self-service tools to help streamline and automate everyday tasks for managers and employees.
+Robust technology can also improve analytics and reporting, giving you access to meaningful workforce insights you can use to support decision-making.

 -